La Grande, Washington: Indian Henry's Grave Monument

 Mashel Prairie Indian Cemetery

-I-5 exit 127.
+- I-5 exit 127.
 East on Hwy 512 for 2 miles, take the Pacific Ave./Mt.
 Rainier exit south.
 Follow Pacific Ave. about five miles to where the road splits in a "Y." Follow signs for Mt.
 Rainier (the left branch) taking Hwy 7 south.
 Drive about 17 miles, passing Ohop Valley Rd.
 About a mile further turn right onto Mashel Prairie Road East, a dead end.
 There's no street sign, but there is a brown, state landmark sign for Nisqually-Mashel State Park; go about 1.5 miles.
 The road narrows slightly into a gravel/oil road, and on the right is the Mashel Prairie Indian Cemetery Shaker Church.
-Tiny cemetery on right, with parking for only one vehicle.
+Tiny cemetery on right, limited parking.

 Visitor Tips and News About Indian Henry's Grave Monument